 In Job 21:5-6, the character Job challenges his friends to look at him and to be appalled, a challenge which is made focusing the friends and audiences on his body in a defiant and hubristic way, almost akin to Shelley's Ozymandias.
 Job's speech here occurs in response to Zophar, who reacted to Job's former speech wherein the section concerning social alienation that we have just discussed occurred (Job 19).
-In his reaction to Job, Zophar, as we have already discussed, uses the metaphor of hunger and lack of station which the 'Wicked' supposedly experience as a way of emphasising the connection between bodily dysfunction and retribution (Job 20:14-16, 20-25).
-The speech ends the way it begins, with a direct address to Job's friends.
-However, at the end Job bluntly accuses his friends that their advice does not have divine origins, as Zophar had suggested, but that their advice is 'puff' (אמעל) and 'sinful' (אמעל), as Seow notes it is 'idolatrous and hence nefarious' (Seow 2013:866).
-In this speech Job attempts to undermine the 'idolatrous' form of Yahwism that his friends defend through their moralising advice.
+In his reaction to Job, Zophar, as we have already discussed, uses the metaphor of hunger and lack of station which the 'Wicked' supposedly experience as a way of emphasising the connection between bodily dysfunction and retribution (Job 20:14-16, 20-25).31 The speech ends the way it begins, with a direct address to Job's friends.
+However, at the end Job bluntly accuses his friends that their advice does not have divine origins, as Zophar had suggested, but that their advice is 'puff' ($\pi c \gamma$) and 'sinful' ($\pi c \gamma$), as Seow notes it is 'idolatrous and hence nefarious' (Seow 2013:866).32 In this speech Job attempts to undermine the 'idolatrous' form of Yahwism that his friends defend through their moralising advice.

-''' Face me (imperative פנה) and despair (hiphil imperative שום)!
+Face me (imperative פנה) and despair (hiphil33 imperative)!
 Put (imperative שום) your hand upon your mouth!

-When I consider . . .
-I tremble (בהל)

-And horror (פֿלְצוּת) grasps my flesh!
+When I consider34 . . .
+I tremble (בהל) And horror (פָלְצות) grasps my flesh!35

-(Job 21:5-6) '''

 Job's speech to his friends in verse 5 is littered with imperatives urging the friends to face him (cf. Job 6:28).
-If they were to truly 'face' Job, they would 'despair' (שמם), a term indicating desolation and astonishment.
-Indeed, Job uses this term to describe God's destruction of him in the extended deity attack
+If they were to truly 'face' Job, they would 'despair' (שמם), a term indicating desolation and astonishment.36 Indeed, Job uses this term to describe God's destruction of him in the extended deity attack

-- 31 Refer to Chapter 2.
-Concerning the metaphor of digestion in Job and the Psalms refer to Southwood 2019. - 32 Seow argues persuasively that the term 'puff' (חבל) has overtones of idolatry on account of being 'commonly associated with idols' finding the 'precise idiom "console with hebel" in Zech.
-10:2 wherein the connection is made between idolatry and divination (Seow 2013:876).
-The term 'sinful' is usually used to designate a crime against God. - 33 BHS suggests that we emend the verb שמם to a niphal 'be appalled'. - 34 The verb זכר has a rather wide semantic range, including 'remember' but also 'consider', or 'think about' / 'call to mind'.
+- 33 BHS suggests that we emend the verb שמם to a niphal 'be appalled'. - 34 The verb 'tor has a rather wide semantic range, including 'remember' but also 'consider', or 'think about' / 'call to mind'.
 Strangely, here the verb lacks an object an absence communicated in the translation through the ellipsis.
 Perhaps the character here considers his physical condition given the plea to the friends in the former verse to face him and despair?
 Perhaps it is the lack of justice in the world wherein the wicked thrive, as the character goes on to illustrate (Job 21:7ff)? - 35 Literally 'my flesh grasps horror', which is awkward. - 36 Refer to note 62 in Chapter 2.